 There are four possible ways to schedule a social message within CoSchedule:

 - As part of a Placeholder ReQueue Group

 - As part of an Intelligent ReQueue Group

 A standalone social message is the quickest way to send out a social message from your CoSchedule calendar.
 You can choose which type of message you want to send as well as which social profiles to send it to.
 You can also add a label to these messages to help you organize them.
-Once they are published, you may be able to see social engagement depending on which network you were publishing to.

-You are publishing a blog post about how to cook with the vegetables from your garden and want to send out messages on social media to promote it.
+You are publishing a post about how to cook with the vegetables from your garden and want to send out messages on social media to promote it.
 You could set up a Social Template to send out messages with a link to the article that would go out across multiple Social Profiles and be sent the day of publication, the day after, the week after, and the month after.
 That way you get more attention to your blog post than just on the day it gets published.

 If you want to send out a series of messages on a specific day and time each week, the Placeholder ReQueue Group is the tool for you!

 For example, if you want to collect motivational messages to send out on "Motivational Monday" and you are not concerned in which order they are sent, you can create a Placeholder ReQueue Group to send out one (or more!) message each Monday.

 A museum has a community night each Thursday evening with free admission and wants to remind folks about it and encourage them to attend.
 They could set up a Placeholder ReQueue Group to send a message each Thursday at 3:30 pm of a picture from the museum with information about parking and those free admission fees.
 With a Placeholder ReQueue Group of at least three (3) messages, they can have that message going out consistently.